Skip to content

 • Learn about the core features of Nextflow

-• Understand nf-core workflow structure
+• Understand nf-core pipeline structure

 • Learn Nextflow terminology